RupeshKumar4511/Web-Designing-and-Development/README.md

 <br>
 .fade and .show: These classes allow the alert to fade out smoothly when dismissed.
 <br>
-.btn-close: Renders a close button that triggers the alert’s dismissal.
+.btn-close: Renders a close button that triggers the alert's dismissal.
 <br>

 3. Alerts with Additional Content